The Flu vaccine is available in the Marymount Student Health Center on the main campus.

-The earlier you get the vaccine and protect yourself, the better off you will be. read more The best time to have the flu shot is October or November.
+The earlier you get the vaccine and protect yourself, the better off you will be.
+For more information http://www.cdc.gov/vaccines/ The best time to have the flu shot is October or November.
 This ensures that it’s working during flu season (October through March).

 Complications from the Flu can include: Pneumonia, heart problems and sinus and ear infections.
 However, uou can not get the flu from the Flu shot!
 The shot uses a “dead” flu virus.

 Contact the Student Health Center if you have any questions:

 Director Student Health Center

 The signs and symptoms of the flu including fever, cough, sore throat, body aches, headache, chills and fatigue.
 Some people have reported diarrhea and vomiting in addition to the other symptoms.

 Check the Center for Disease Control and Prevention for updates before traveling or studying abroad. wwwnc.cdc.gov/travel/

 Our programs are designed for students who truly want to make a difference.
 Courses emphasize problem solving, communication strategies and a sense of entrepreneurship.
 With a focus on the future, Marymount California continues to

 grow.
 We're expanding our campus, our faculty and our programs all to help our students realize their full academic and